-A. Master Art Plan and Guidelines.
+- A. Master Art Plan and Guidelines.
 The Cultural Development Board shall recommend a Public Art Master Art Plan, which shall be reviewed and recommended by the Board of Architects specifically to consider locations recommended for future placement of artwork.
 The recommendation of each Board shall be subject to final review and approval by the City Commission.
 If approved, the Master Art Plan will govern location and selection criteria for art work.
-Written Guidelines shall include policies and procedures for managing City-initiated public art projects, and guiding non-municipal property owners or Developers who have an Art in Public Places requirement.
-The Guidelines shall govern the manner and method of submission of proposed works of art to the Cultural Development Board, the process by which the Arts Advisory Panel shall make recommendations to the Cultural Development Board, and the process by which the Cultural Development Board shall recommend to the Coral Gables City Commission.

-- B. Accounting.
-The Cultural Development Board, or its designees as determined by the City Manager, shall submit an annual report providing a detailed accounting of monies spent or earmarked for future expenditures from the Art Acquisition funds to the City Manager. - C. Selection and Approval of Public Art by the City Using the Art Acquisition Fund.
-The selection of Public Art using the Art Acquisition Fund shall be by Resolution of the Coral Gables City Commission upon recommendation by the Historical Resources & Cultural Arts Department and Cultural Development Board with the assistance of the Arts Advisory Panel, as needed.
-The principles governing selection criteria for Public Art are more fully set forth in the Guidelines and the City's Master Art Plan, but at a minimum shall require that works of art satisfy all of the following: - 1.
+Written Guidelines shall include policies and procedures for managing City-initiated public art projects, and guiding Developers who have an Art in Public Places requirement.
+The Guidelines shall govern the manner and method of submission of proposed works of art to the Cultural Development Board, the process by which the Arts Advisory Panel shall make recommendations to the Cultural Development Board, and the process by which the Cultural Development Board shall recommend to the Coral Gables City Commission. - B. Accounting.
+The Cultural Development Board, or its designees as determined by the City Manager, shall submit an annual report providing a detailed accounting of monies spent or earmarked for future expenditures from the Funds to the City Manager. - C. Selection of Public Art by the City Using the Art Acquisition Fund.
+The selection of Public Art using the Art Acquisition Fund, shall be by Resolution of the Coral Gables City Commission upon recommendation by the Historical Resources & Cultural Arts Department and Cultural Development Board with the assistance of the Arts Advisory Panel, as needed.
+The principles governing selection criteria for Public Art are more fully set forth in the Guidelines and Master Art Plan, but at a minimum shall require that works of art satisfy all of the following: - 1.
 Are publicly accessible. - 2.
 Are created by an Artist. - 3.
 Demonstrate excellence in aesthetic quality, workmanship, innovation and creativity; - 4.
 Are appropriate in scale, form, content and of materials/media suitable for the site; - 5.
-If subject to the Art in Public Places Fund Requirement, demonstrate feasibility in terms of budget and timeline; - Demonstrate feasibility in terms of budget, timeline, safety, durability, operation, maintenance, conservation, security and/or storage and siting; and - 7.
-Bring diversity to the City's public art collection in terms of media, artistic discipline and/or artistic approach. - When the City is proceeding subject to the Art in Public Places Fund Requirement, costs for art consultant fees, including gallery or other commission fees, in excess of ten percent (10%) of the Art in Public Places Fee will not be considered part of the value of the artwork.
+Demonstrate feasibility in terms of budget, timeline, safety, durability, operation, maintenance, conservation, security and/or storage and siting; and - 6.
+Bring diversity to the City's public art collection in terms of media, artistic discipline and/or artistic approach.

-D. Ownership and Maintenance
+D. Ownership and Maintenance.

-- The City shall be deemed the owner of and shall retain title to each work of Public Art acquired using the Funds acquired by the City.
+- The City shall be deemed the owner of and shall retain title to each work of Public Art acquired using the Funds.
 The City is charged with the custody, supervision, and preservation of such works of art. - 2.
 Artists, as part of any contractual agreement with the City for the provision of a work of art, shall be required to submit to the Cultural Development Board a "Maintenance and Inventory Sheet", including the annual cost projections, which details the maintenance and ongoing care of the work and signage/credit recommendations.
-The City may require an assessment by a professional conservator
+The City may require an assessment by a professional conservator.